Berra — Blanket Statement

 “I have seen silk, in the city – it is beautiful stuff,” she says absently.

 Yehna chats away happily, on inconsequential things.
 Her hands work as if she does not need to keep looking.
 “Berra gave me some to trim my clothes, but I don’t know if I have anything fine enough.
 The chief wears some, of course, when he’s at his best.
-In Nochet I saw people who worse nothing but silk, but I was just passing through.
+In Nochet I saw people who wore nothing but silk, but I was just passing through.
 They were priests and princes, I suppose.
 There was a dance in the streets.”

 “That must have been a beautiful sight!”